DataDog/documentation/content/en/real_user_monitoring/guide/mobile-sdk-upgrade.md

 ### Session Replay

-On instructions how to setup Mobile Session Replay reference to [Mobile Session Replay Setup and Configuration][5]
+For instructions on setting up Mobile Session Replay, see [Mobile Session Replay Setup and Configuration][5].

 {{% /tab %}}
 {{< /tabs >}}